jw2249a/2017-bayes-audit/2017-code/README.md

 If this sample is augmented, the above file is not changed, but a new file with a later date is just added to the directory.
+The earlier file may be deleted, if desired.

 ###  Directory structure